VirusFriendly/wireshark-scripts/README.md

 ## Installation

-You need to first have Wireshark installed then place the scripts in the following locations.
+You need to first have Wireshark installed and make sure it supports LUA (See: https://wiki.wireshark.org/Lua#Getting_Started).
+Then place the scripts in the following locations.

 Unix: